GavinEke/CloudflarePS/.github/CONTRIBUTING.md

-# Contributing to PowerShell
+# Contributing to CloudflarePS

 We welcome and appreciate contributions from the community.

-There are many ways to become involved with PowerShell: including filing issues, joining in design conversations, writing and improving documentation, and contributing to the code.
+There are many ways to become involved with CloudflarePS including:

+- Filing issues
+- Writing and improving documentation
+- Contributing to the code

 Please read the rest of this document to ensure a smooth contribution process.

 ## Intro to Git and GitHub